haydarkadioglu/twitter-profile-analysis/README.md

 The project processes text data and applies different classifiers to predict the sentiment of the sentences.
 Results are compared based on the accuracy of each model, allowing us to select the best-performing model.

+## Features
+- **Sentiment Analysis**: Classifies tweets as Positive or Negative based on a trained Logistic Regression model.
+- **Monthly Tweet Analysis**: Extracts insights into the volume and sentiment of tweets over time.
+- **Visualization**: Generates graphs for monthly tweet counts and sentiment trends.

 ## Libraries Used
 The following Python libraries are used in this project:

 - `numpy`: For mathematical computations.
 - `pandas`: For data manipulation and analysis.
 - `matplotlib`: For creating graphs and visualizations.
+- `seaborn`: For advanced visualizations.
 - `scikit-learn`: For implementing machine learning algorithms.
 - `stopwordsiso`: Provides stopwords for sentiment analysis.
 - `joblib`: For saving and loading models.